Figure skating spins: Single skating

 If a skater performs a spin that has no basic position with only two revolutions, or with less than two revolutions, they do not fulfill the position requirement for the spin, and receives no points for it.
 A spin with less than three revolutions is not considered a spin; rather, it is considered a skating movement.
-The flying spin and any spin that only has one position must have six revolutions; spin combinations must have 10 revolutions.
+The flying spin and any spin that only has one position must have six revolutions; spin combinations must have ten revolutions.
 Required revolutions are counted from when the skater enters the spin until they exit out of it, except for flying spins and the spins in which the final wind-up is in one position.
 Skaters increase the difficulty of camel spins by grabbing their leg or blade while performing the spin.

 A skater must make at least two revolutions in one position, without interruption; if this requirement is not fulfilled, the position is not counted.
-A change of foot of any spin, with at least three revolutions, must occur both before and after a spin position.
-If they fall while entering a spin, the skater can fill the lost time by executing a spin or spinning movement immediately afterwards; however, this movement will not be counted as an element.
+A change of foot of any spin must occur both before and after a spin position.
+All spins with a change of foot must have three revolutions on each foot.
+Spins with one position and a change of foot must have two revolutions per foot.
+If a skater falls while entering a spin, they can fill the lost time by executing a spin or spinning movement immediately afterwards; however, this movement will not be counted as an element.
 The ISU states, "If the spinning centers (before and after the change of foot) are too far apart and the criteria of 'two spins' is fulfilled (there is a curve of exit after the first part and the curve of entry into the second part), only the part before the change of foot" will earn points.

 Difficult spin variations increase the level of a spin and are worth more points.
 These variations include movements of the body part, head, leg, arm, or hand that require flexibility or physical strength and that affect the balance of the skater's main body core.
 There are 11 categories of difficult spin variations; three are in the camel spin position, based on the direction of the skater's shoulder line.